jyuno426/reversi-ai/README.md

 # reversi-ai

-### A personal toy project to make ai for the game reversi based on alphago algorithm.
+### A toy project to make ai for the game reversi based on alphago algorithm.